 Millennials Are Decorating Their Homes Like Their Grandparents for All the Right Reasons

-Amongst the indoor jungles, Scandinavian ‘Friluftsliv’ vibes and twisted candles, there’s an unexpected trend that’s been dug up from the past and is slowly making its way into homes and onto everyone’s Instagram feeds.
+Among the Scandinavian ‘Friluftsliv’ vibes, gallery walls, and eclectic interiors, there’s an unexpected trend that’s been dug up from the past and is slowly making its way into homes and onto everyone’s Instagram feeds.

 Enter: your grandmother's living room.